 - People are to sit 2 metres part

 - People from the same household can sit together

 - Congregational singing is not possible at this time.

 - No offertory procession or gospel procession

 - The congregation are encouraged to speak in a quiet voice.

 - Communion is to be in one kind only.

-- The congregation must come up one at a time to receive the host (standing and where possible extend your arms).
-Communion will take longer but this cannot be avoided
+- The congregation are asked to come up one at a time to receive the host (standing and where possible extend your arms).

 - The celebrant will place the host into the hands of each communicant without saying “The Body If Christ” and please refrain from saying ‘Amen’.